International Paper

 103. Time-bound commitment to reduce greenhouse gas (GHG) emissions intensity?

-The company reports that it has a target to reduce 35% of GHG emissions (scope 1,2 and 3) by 2030.
-However, it does not report a baseline year or figure and it is not an intensity based target.
+The company commits to reducing GHG emissions (scope 1, 2, and 3) by 35% by 2030.
+However, it is not an intensity-based target.

 104. GHG emissions intensity?